 - 1 6 oz container Sun Belle Golden Berries a.k.a.
 Cape Gooseberries, sliced

 - 1 large Lemon, juiced

-- In a small bowl, whisk 1/2 cup heavy cream, the egg, and vanilla extract together until just incorporated.
+- Add wet ingredients: In a small bowl, whisk 1/2 cup heavy cream, the egg, and vanilla extract together until just incorporated.
 Drizzle over the flour mixture, add the gooseberries, then mix together until everything appears moistened.

-- Preheat the oven to 400 Degrees F.
+- Preheat: Preheat the oven to 400 Degrees F.

-- Leftover iced or un-iced scones keep well at room temperature for 2 days or in the refrigerator for 5 days.
+- Leftovers: Keep the leftover iced or un-iced scones at room temperature for 2 days or in the refrigerator for 5 days.

 - Freeze Before Baking: Freeze scone dough wedges on a plate or baking sheet for 1 hour.
 Once relatively frozen, you can layer them in a freezer-friendly bag or container.
 Bake from frozen, adding a few minutes to the bake time.
 Or thaw overnight, then bake as directed.